apigee/lembos/docs/Lembos_CLI.md

 # Lembos Command Line Interface

+**Note:** The JAR packaging of Lembos is configured to have a main class in the JAR manifest.
+This is to make using `hadoop jar` easier and it is not intended for you to use via `java -jar`.
+If you do try to execute the JAR using `java -jar`, it will not work as the JAR does not include the Hadoop classes necessary to run.
+To summarize, you **must** use `hadoop jar` to run Lembos.

 The Lembos `runner` is an implementation of the standard [Hadoop Tool][hadoop-tool] interface.
 The Hadoop Tool interface is a simple contract that allows all adhering to it the same capabilities, like configuring your Hadoop job, Hadoop cluster environment, etc. the same.
 So [Hadoop Streaming][hadoop-streaming] and Lembos have a